Learn to Knit Barn Yarn

 Everyone enjoyed the bonus morning tea Trish provided – some of the best hot cross buns in town and scrumptious toasted fruit bread.

-We march with #ClimateStrikers calling for urgent action on climate change.
+We marched with #ClimateStrikers calling for urgent action on climate change

 What an inspiring day to be amongst tens of thousands of young people demanding action on the most pressing issue of our time.